Introduction

 Fatty liver can be classified into two main types: nonalcoholic fatty liver disease (NAFLD) and alcoholic fatty liver disease (ALD).

 NAFLD – NAFLD is the most common type of fatty liver, affecting up to 30% of people in the United States and Europe.
-NAFLD is usually associated with metabolic syndrome, a cluster of conditions that increase the risk of heart disease and diabetes.
+NAFLD is usually associated with metabolic syndrome-a set of conditions that increase the risk of heart disease and diabetes.
 These conditions include obesity, high blood pressure, high blood sugar, and high cholesterol.

 What are the stages of fatty liver?